Sandymount High School: History

+Federation of Lay Catholic Secondary Schools/Federation of Irish Secondary Schools

+The school was founded against the wishes of John Charles McQuaid, then Archbishop of Dublin.
+As the school was not run by clergy, there was no schools association for it to join.
+Together with forty to fifty other schools, they joined the Federation of Lay Catholic Secondary Schools, of which Patrick Cannon would be a leading figure.

+The Department of Education didn't recognise FLCSS until 1958, when then Minister for Education Jack Lynch.
+Lynches' successor Patrick Hillery publicly accused the Federation of blackening Irelands' image abroad in a report the Federation published in 1962.

+The Department suspended recognition of the Federation the same year, on grounds of the Federation adopting a new title.
+In January 1962 the Federation had renamed itself Federation of Irish Secondary Schools, which the Department claimed was misleading.
+The Federation disputed the reason the Department cease recognition.

+Students and facilities

-The school's student body included those from a local council estate called Beech Hill, the offspring of parents disenchanted with denominational/same sex schools, students on the Malahide/Howth to Bray rail corridor and foreign nationals who paid tuition fees.
+The school's student body included those from a local council estate called Beech Hill, the offspring of parents disenchanted with denominational/same-sex schools, students on the Malahide/Howth to Bray rail corridor and foreign nationals who paid tuition fees.

 While the school had a gym — basically exercise classes — for Intermediate Certificate students, it had no compulsory sports or sports team for a period.
 Otherwise rugby union was the main school sport for both Intermediate and Leaving Certificate male students during the early 1960s.

+Rival school

 A rival school opened next door several years later: Marian College, run by the Catholic Church.
 It was originally intended to be co-educational and named Riverside College, but both the name and its co-educational character were changed at the insistence of John Charles McQuaid as he disliked the influence of Sandymount High.

-The school was closed in 1999 and the land sold for development.
+The school was closed in 1999 and the land was sold for development.
 The site now contains a gated community called Cannon Place.